Dan-Duran/website-rsync-backup/README.md

    - `DEST_BASE`: The base directory where backups will be stored
    - `LOG_FILE`: Path to the log file
    - `RETENTION_DAILY`, `RETENTION_WEEKLY`, `RETENTION_MONTHLY`: Retention periods for each backup type
-   - `EMAIL_SCRIPT`: Path to the send_notification.sh script
+   - `EMAIL_SCRIPT`: Path to the send_notification.sh script (should be "./send_notification.sh" if in the same directory)
    - `ENABLE_NOTIFICATIONS`: Set to `true` to enable email notifications, or `false` to disable them completely
    - `NOTIFY_ON_FAILURE`: Set to `true` to receive emails on backup failures (if notifications are enabled)
    - `NOTIFY_ON_SUCCESS`: Set to `true` to receive emails on successful backups (if notifications are enabled)

-2. If email notifications are enabled, edit the `send_notification.sh` file to configure email settings:
+2. If email notifications are enabled, edit the `send_notification.sh` file to configure email settings.
-   - `SMTP_SERVER`: Your SMTP server address
-   - `SMTP_PORT`: Your SMTP server port
-   - `SMTP_USER`: Your email username
-   - `SMTP_PASS`: Your email password
-   - `FROM_EMAIL`: The email address to send notifications from
-   - `TO_EMAIL`: The email address to send notifications to

 ## Usage